jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 endmodule
 ```

-The above model can be modified if we want to implement a delay line less than 32 clocks.
+The above model can be modified if we want to implement a delay line of less than 32 clocks.
 Here is the
 model for the delay line of 3 clocks.

 ```verilog